Satisfactory Academic Progress

 This requirement is called Satisfactory Academic Progress (SAP).
 Failure to maintain SAP may affect your ability to register in future semesters and could ultimately lead to your dismissal from Columbia College Chicago.

 How do I stay in SAP compliance?

-In order to maintain satisfactory academic progress, all students must meet the following requirements each semester they are enrolled:
+In order to maintain satisfactory academic progress, all undergraduate students must meet the following requirements each semester they are enrolled:

 - Maintain a cumulative Grade Point Average (GPA) of 2.0 or above; and

 - Successfully complete at least two-thirds of their attempted hours.

 Students are also restricted from receiving financial aid once they have attempted 150% of their program requirements.
 The maximum number of credit hours a student may attempt is 186 credit hours.

 How do I know if I am not meeting SAP requirements?

 At the end of each semester, the College Advising Center notifies all students who did not meet SAP requirements via their LOOP